-Evercore Wealth Management mostly works with high net worth individuals and families.
 Investors typically must have at least $5 million in investable assets in order to open an account with the firm.
-While Evercore Wealth Management’s SEC documents show that the firm does have a few non high net worth clients, the vast majority of its AUM comes from high net worth individuals.
+While Evercore Wealth Management’s Form ADV does show that the firm has some non-high net worth clients, the vast majority of its AUM comes from high net worth individuals.
 The U.S. Securities and Exchange Commission (SEC) defines high net worth individuals as those with at least $750,000 in assets under management or a net worth believed to be at least $1.5 million.

 Services offered by Evercore Wealth Management

 Evercore Wealth Management focuses on providing investment advisory services to its high net worth clients.
 The firm offers investment management on both a discretionary basis (meaning they can execute trades on behalf of a client) and non-discretionary basis (meaning the client makes all trading decisions).
 However, the firm has a much larger number of discretionary investment accounts than non-discretionary accounts.

 In addition to portfolio management, Evercore Wealth Management also provides financial planning, both as a standalone service or as part of an investment advisory service.